18F/handbook/_pages/policies/tech-policies/federal-records.md

 ---
-title: (Draft) Federal records policy
+title: Federal records policy
 ---

-_As the team at 18F begins to provide digital service teams with systems that generate federal records, we must have a policy in place on how to properly treat those records.
+_As the team at TTS begins to provide digital service teams with systems that generate federal records, we must have a policy in place on how to properly treat those records.
 The vast majority of these systems are new to government use and in some cases, are new to the private sector as well.
 The paucity of standard operating processes and best practices require 18F to formulate its own._

 ## Analysis
 The **principle** behind Federal Records policy is that the the information we create as public servants immediately becomes *public property*.
 Legally, it does not belong to an individual civil servant, in the same way that a tree in a national park does not belong to the park ranger who plants it.